t-sinclair2500/probable-spork/README.md

 ## Storage Notes

 - Use a USB SSD (recommended).
 Update paths in `conf/global.yaml` if needed.
-- This repo uses a single-lane, lock-aware flow to avoid overloading the Pi.
+- This repo uses a single-lane, lock-aware flow optimized for Mac M2 8GB with Pi 5 support.

 ## Safety & Licensing